 Doctor Sylvie Royant-Parola had this to say in her book: “Hypnotics attach themselves onto nerve cell receptors and can create dependence.
 Stopping is therefore difficult especially since many patients try to abruptly stop their treatment, which can cause a relapse into insomnia.”

 So stopping sleeping pills may cause another bout of insomnia, creating a vicious cycle for the sufferer.

 Taking sleeping pills damages the quality of sleep, deep sleep in particular.
 Doctor Françoise Goldenberg explains “benzodiazepines modify the architecture of your sleep, making it less rich in slow waves, proving a lack of deep sleep.”

 This decrease in deep sleep has an impact on the body.
 Insufficiently rested to face the day, accidents related to tiredness and inattention are more likely.

 As mentioned above, sleeping pills come with several risks (cancer, Alzheimer’s, sleepiness…).
 These risks can sometimes be fatal.
-However, it can nevertheless be effective when the risks are limited.
-Meaning by doctors applying only short courses of sleeping pills.
+However, they can nevertheless be effective when the risks are limited.
+For example when doctors prescribe them for short amounts of time.

 Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy for Insomnia (CBT-I) corrects the thoughts (cognitive) and actions (behavioral) that are at the root of larger sleep problems.
-CBT-I does this by breaking the negative patterns and cycles related to bad sleep and creating new habits and thought processes through set objectives, specific exercises, and close monitoring- be it by a professional or digitally (like Dreem’s Restructuring Sleep program which is based on CBT).
+CBT-I does this by breaking the negative patterns and cycles related to bad sleep and creating new habits and thought processes through set objectives, specific exercises, and close monitoring- be it by a professional or digitally.
 CBT-I is recognized by the international medical community as the leading reference solution for treating insomnia.